expo/expo/docs/pages/guides/authentication.md

       scopes: [],
       // Dropbox doesn't support PKCE
       usePKCE: false,
-      // For usage in managed apps using the proxy
+      // For usage with the proxy and Expo Go.
       redirectUri: makeRedirectUri({
-        /* @info The URI <code>[scheme]://</code> to be used in bare and standalone.
+        /* @info The URI <code>[scheme]://</code> to be used in dev clients and standalone apps.
 If undefined, the <code>scheme</code> property of your app.json or app.config.js will be used instead. */
         scheme: 'your.app',
         /* @end */
         useProxy,